 Individuals who refuse an offer of suitable work are disqualified from receiving unemployment insurance unless there is good cause for the refusal.
-The determination of whether work is suitable and whether there is good cause for refusing it is made on a case-by-case basis through the Illinois Department of Employment Security’s hearing and adjudication process.
+The determination of whether work is suitable and whether there is good cause for refusing it is made on a case- by-case basis through the Illinois Department of Employment Security’s (IDES) hearing and adjudication process.

 Can individuals get unemployment insurance at the same time as paid leave?

-Under certain circumstances.
-Individuals currently receiving paid leave are not eligible for unemployment insurance.
-In applying for benefits, a claimant must report any paid leave to which they are entitled.
+Generally, individuals currently receiving paid leave are not eligible for unemployment insurance.
+However, there may be circumstances in which an individual can receive unemployment insurance at the same time as paid leave.
+When applying for benefits, an individual must report any paid leave to which they are entitled.

 Can workers who are temporary employees through a temporary staffing agency receive unemployment insurance?